ALL

 Natural Products

-• Many women also use natural products like olive oil, coconut oil, or almond oil as vaginal moisturizers.
+• Natural products like olive oil, coconut oil, or almond oil can sometimes be used as vaginal moisturizers.
 Don’t use oils when you’re also using condoms or sexual toys because the oil will break down the condom or toy.
 Don’t use petroleum-based products like Vaseline, body lotion, or massage oil inside the vagina.

 Vitamin E